OUR STORY

 Until March 2020, Tempo Tots was established as a favourite drop-in early years music class with hundreds of families in Camden and Islington.
 Our very first classes took place at the Roundhouse in Camden, and at Waterstones (now TK Maxx) on Camden High Street.
 We tried out venues in Camden, Kentish Town, Mornington Crescent, West Hampstead, Highbury and Hackney, with classes run by me, as well as other leaders including Emma L, Emma G (yes we really had 3 Emmas at one point!), Edel, Bart, Mairead, Kate and Sheilpa.
 Sometimes you might have even spotted legendary Tempo Tots founder, Charlotte Miller at a class, just checking in on our little seedling North London Tempo Tots.
 Once we found a good rhythm at a few venues, we were up and running for a good 5 years before Covid came along, and everything changed.

-We had classes just for littler ones, and classes just for bigger ones, all drop-in, and based on a grounding in group musicking thanks to my music therapy training, which allows for a high level of improvisation and tailoring to each group on the day, always with the aim of supporting child development and interpersonal connections through shared music-making.
+We had classes just for littler ones, and classes just for bigger ones, all drop-in, and based on a grounding in group music-making thanks to our music therapy training, which allows for a high level of improvisation and tailoring to each group on the day, always with the aim of supporting child development and interpersonal connections through shared music-making.

 What was your favourite pre-covid venue I wonder?
-For a fabulous few years, Tempo Totters came and played together on Monday mornings in the beautiful Music Room at Burgh House in Hampstead, on Wednesday mornings at favourite Kentish Town local The Grafton, and at St Marys Neighbourhood Centre on Upper St, Islington on Wednesday afternoons.
+For a fabulous few years, we played on Monday mornings in the beautiful Music Room at Burgh House in Hampstead, on Wednesday mornings at favourite Kentish Town local pub The Grafton, and at St Marys Neighbourhood Centre on Upper St, Islington on Wednesday afternoons.
 For a while we played at Kentish Town Community Centre too, in their huge Hall.
 Wednesday afternoons at St Marys we had the most splendid and beloved Sheilpa with us, and sometimes visiting class leaders, Mairead and Kate for Christmas Specials.
 We sometimes had Christmas special events at Burgh House too, with Santa making a surprise appearance!
-(Thank you to my awesome bro Dan for being such a great sport!)
+(Thank you to my awesome brother Dan for being such a great Santa in his moon boots!)
 It was just amazing to be a small part of your lives during this time, I had SO MUCH FUN.

 Do you have any favourite TTNL memories?
 Send them in HERE